MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

-Instead of using parenthesis, we wrap `OneTo(It) >> Sum` with the `Each` combinator, which evaluates its argument for each input.
+Instead of using parenthesis, we wrap `OneTo(It) >> Sum` with the `Each` combinator, which evaluates its argument elementwise.

     void[OneTo(3) >> Each(OneTo(It) >> Sum)]
     #=>